What to do if someone is threatening to share your intimate images

 This refers to an implicit or explicit threat to have your intimate or sexually explicit material shared without your consent.
 The type of advice below is for situations where the perpetrator is a known person, for example, an ex-partner or family member, and they are making the threats to cause distress.

-Is it against the law?
+Is threatening to share intimate images against the law?

 How is this different from 'sextortion'?